tenry92/obscure-id/README.md

-# public-id
+# obscure-id

 This project provides a small utility for numerical ID obscuration for public display or referencing.
-It converts a number like *19* to a string like *ivUVjy0Q*, and a given string ("public ID") can be converted back to the original number.
+It converts a number like *19* to a string like *ivUVjy0Q*, and a given string ("obscure ID") can be converted back to the original number.

 One special feature of this function is, that a number can be converted to